BritishMachineVisionAssociation/BMVC2021/authors/submit-your-paper.md

 ### Paper policies

 By submitting a manuscript to BMVC, the authors guarantee that it has not been previously published (or accepted for publication) in substantially similar form.
 Furthermore, no paper which contains significant overlap with the contributions of this paper either is under review at the moment of submission or will be submitted during the {{short-title}} review period to any of the following: another conference, a workshop, or a journal.
-The authors also attest that they did not submit substantially similar submissions to {{short-title}}.
+The authors also attest that they did not submit substantially similar submissions to {{site.short-title}}.
 Violation of any of these conditions will lead to rejection.

 <h3>Dual submission</h3>